 Reward the effort rather than the result.

-Praise your child for her persistence in completing the task.
-With schoolwork, you can let her know that what she learns and how hard she tries are more important than getting the highest grades.
+Praise your child for finishing the task.
+With schoolwork, you can let your child know that what she learns and how hard she tries are more important than getting the highest grades.
 After sport or a game, you can focus on sporting behaviour and the team effort, rather than who won or lost.

 Be a role model for your child.
 If he sees you cheating, he might get the idea that it’s OK.
 Your reactions when you catch him cheating are also important.
 Take the time to calmly explain to him why it’s not OK to cheat.